ttafla/ttafla/README.md

-### Hi there 👋
+### My name is Tania aka @ttafla 👋

+- 🔭 My background is in the medical field and Linguistics
+- - I'm also a Portuguese Interpreter
+- - 🌱 I’m currently learning data analytics at Coursera, a global online platform.

+- - 😄 Pronouns: she/her

 <!--
 **ttafla/ttafla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my degree
+- 🔭 My background is in the medical field and Linguistics
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics at Coursera a global online platform.
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...